Organization of the Chinese Communist Party: History

-Rule of law
+Age limits and term limits

+In the early 1980s, Deng Xiaoping enacted unofficial term and age limits, intending to prevent the problems of the kind which arose in the late Mao Zedong era.
+The party's term limits reflect the implicit assumption that if a person remains in office too long, they lose touch with the people.
+Positions at the level of the Politburo Standing Committee have term limits.

+Below the Politburo Standing Committee, positions have age limits rather than term limits.
+Age limits nonetheless operate as de facto term limits.
+The age limit for a minister-level appointment is retirement at age 65, and a person older than 58 will not be viewed as an eligible candidate.
+Department directors have an age limit of 60.
+A vice premier must be under 68 when appointed and must retire by 72.

 National Congress

 The National Congress is the party's supreme organ, and is held every fifth year (in the past there were long intervals between congresses, but since the 9th National Congress in 1969, congresses have been held regularly).
 According to the party's constitution, a congress may not be postponed except "under extraordinary circumstances".
 A congress may be held before the given date if the Central Committee so decides, or if "one third of the party organizations at the provincial level so request".
 Under Mao, the delegates to congresses were appointed; however, since 1982 the congress delegates have been elected, due to the decision that there must be more candidates than seats.
 At the 15th National Congress in 1997, for instance, several princelings (the sons or daughters of powerful CCP officials) failed to be elected to the 15th Central Committee; among them were Chen Yuan, Wang Jun and Bo Xilai.
 The elections are carried out through secret ballots.
 Despite this, certain seats are not subject to elections; instead, the outgoing Central Committee "recommends" certain choices to the party electorate.
 These figures are mostly high-ranking members of the party leadership or special guests.
 For instance, at the 15th National Congress, 60 seats were given to members who had joined the CCP before 1927, and some were given to the outgoing members of the 15th Central Commission for Discipline Inspection (CCDI) and the 15th Central Committee.